jitendra314/social-app/README.md

 -   php artisan optimize:clear
 -   php artisan migrate

+## Install Laravel Herd

+Laravel Herd provides a secure local environment with HTTPS support, which is essential for Facebook Login because Facebook requires OAuth callbacks to use secure (HTTPS) URLs.

+By using Herd’s local .test domains with HTTPS, you can safely develop and test Facebook Login integration on your local machine without exposing your app publicly.

+How to Install Laravel Herd on Windows

+-   Download Herd
+    Go to https://herd.laravel.com/ and download the Windows installer.

+-   Run the Installer
+    Double-click the downloaded .exe file and follow the setup instructions.

+-   Open Herd
+    After installation, open the Herd app from your Start menu.

+-   Set Up Your Sites Folder
+    By default, Herd uses C:\Users\<YourUsername>\Herd\Sites as the folder for your Laravel projects.
+You can change it in Herd’s settings if you want.

+✅ Option B: Add your existing Laravel path as a Site manually If you don’t want to move the project:

+In the Herd app, click on Sites → + Add Site.

+Choose “Add Existing Site”.

+Browse to your Laravel project’s location (e.g., C:\projects\my-laravel-app).

+Give it a name like my-laravel-app.

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.